sirmo/pylog-minify/README.md

 Further Work:

-I think it would be more interesting to implement this dynamicaly, by writting a replacement for the python's loggin module.
+I think it would be more interesting to implement this dynamicaly, by writting a replacement for the python's logging module.
 Far bigger gains in terms of space requirements could be accomplished in this fashion.